u-m-iral/VNA2V-W21-handouts/handouts/lab1/lab1.md

 # Lab 1

-In this lab we will install Ubuntu 18.04, learns the shell basics and write our first C++ programs.
+In this lab we will install Ubuntu 18.04, learn the shell basics and write our first C++ programs.
 {: .fs-6 .fw-300 }